E-delweiss/HomeMade_FaceID/FaceVerification/roadmap.md

 # Creating a custom loss function
 ## Triplet mining & Batch-All Triplet Loss
-The method used to compute the loss is \Batch-All triplets\.
+The method used to compute the loss is "Batch-All triplets".
 I reuse a triplet mining method from the incredibly clever work of [Olivier Moindrot](https://https://omoindrot.github.io/triplet-loss) (see how he uses broadcasting) and basically rewrite it into a `nn.Module` PyTorch.

 As explained earlier, the dataset is composed of positive and negative images so, a *triplet* will be composed of an *anchor image*, a *positive* and a *negative* one.
 This will be used to compute the so called *Triplet Loss* :